gostosohub/quality-analyst-project/README.md

 ## Future tech debts
  1. Run tests in parallel
- 2. Run the test for multiple browsers, at the moment it is taking Browser from config
+ 2. Run the test for multiple browsers, at the moment it is taking browser from config
  3. Fix Github actions failures
  4. Add other types of tests such as accessibility, visual regression, api tests